 Trainer: means a User that makes available certain prgroams or engage with other Users for purposes of the services available on the Platform;

-Users: means persons (natural or juristic) that have registered on the BUZ’D Platform and has created a Profile and opened a Services Account, which may include a user of the Services available on the Platform, or a Trainer that makes avialble certain services via the Platform or an Establishment that makes available certain facilities to other Users via the Platform.
+Users: means persons (natural or juristic) that have registered on the BUZD Platform and has created a Profile and opened a Services Account, which may include a user of the Services available on the Platform, or a Trainer that makes avialble certain services via the Platform or an Establishment that makes available certain facilities to other Users via the Platform.

 VAT: Value Added Tax as per the VAT Act.

-Value Added Services: means such other services that may be made available from time to time by BUZ’D (as presented on www.buz’d.com, including but not limited to gym programs and the facilitation of Challenges;
+Value Added Services: means such other services that may be made available from time to time by BUZD (as presented on www.buzdapp.com, including but not limited to gym programs and the facilitation of Challenges;

 “You” or “Your": Unless otherwise specifically stated, reference to “You” refers to you as a registered User.